Thokas99/Laboratory_of_Mathematical_Modelling/README.md

 # Laboratory of Mathematical Modelling

-Project for the course of Laboratory Mathematical Modelling held by Professor Marchetti (A.Y.
-2023-2024).
+Project for the course of *Laboratory Mathematical Modelling* held by Professor Marchetti (A.Y.
+2023-2024) at university of Trento, italy.

 ## Authors